deepspeedai/DeepSpeedExamples/training/data_efficiency/variable_batch_size_and_lr/README.md

 - The partitioning of samples into batches is done by `batch_by_seqlen`.
 - For pipeline parallelism, it is required that all micro-batches in a pipeline pass to have the same activation shapes.
 This is enabled by setting to `True` the following parameters:
   - `required_microbatches_of_same_sizes` that will force the `B` dimension to be the same across all gradient accumulation steps of all dataloaders on a batch;
-  - `required_microbatches_of_same_lengths` that will force the `T` dimension to be the same across all gradient accumulation steps.
+  - `required_microbatches_of_same_lengths` that will force the `S` dimension to be the same across all gradient accumulation steps.
 Works by calling the user-provided `sample_padding_fn(sentence, len)` that pads a given sentence to the argument length;
   - `batch_by_seqlen` returns `microbatch_sample_ids` (the list of sample ids per micro-batch), `batch_sizes` (the size of effective batch sizes, and `batch_max_seqlens` (longest sequence across all microbatches in a batch)
 - `dataloader_for_variable_batch_size` relies on `microbatch_sample_ids` and will iterate/collate/pad samples for every batch and return a dataloader that iterates the final (variable-size) batches;
 - `lr_scheduler_for_variable_batch_size` relies on `batch_sizes` to compute the learning rate for each effective batch, taking into account the batch size and LR in the config file, and scaling the LR based on the size of each effective batch, and the scaling rule mentioned above (Linear, Square root, etc).